 Tips for creating — and protecting — your professional website Freelance writers always have to market themselves, and one way to put yourself before potential clients is to have a work website.
 But figuring out how to create a website can be overwhelming.
 Should you try to design it yourself or use a professional?
 And what design features will attract editors and convince them to hire you?

 Freelancers learn to maximize social media skills Attendees at Health Journalism 2018 learned how to up their social media game from those who do it well — and how to avoid potential problems — at the “Freelance: Flex your social media muscle” session.

 With so many applications on the market, it’s difficult to know which give accurate and reliable results.
-So AHCJ asked members which apps they like.
+So AHCJ asked members which apps they like and also looked at the recommendations of other journalism organizations, such as the Society of Professional Journalists.
 Visit the website of each company to find out about pricing plans; there are often several options with differing levels of service.
 This is not an exhaustive list.
-If you know of other reliable tools in each category, please email the information to email@example.com so AHCJ can include them in its periodic update of this resource list.
+If you know of other reliable tools in each category, please email the information to firstname.lastname@example.org so AHCJ can include them in its periodic update of this resource list.

 Audacity An app for recording, editing and mixing audio.

 Cogi This app records the highlights of phone conversations by buffering and then recording and stopping at a tap of a button.

 Google PinPoint This app is part of Google Journalist Studio, a collection of tools for journalists.
 You can upload audio files for transcription via voice recognition software.